Home > Articles by: liastoll

 A glorious seed was planted.

-By now you’ll have realized how you see a disabled person springs from your limiting beliefs.
-A set of beliefs placing a greater value on non-disabled people, and a lower value on disabled people.
+By now, you’ll have realised how you see a disabled person springs from your limiting beliefs.
+A set of beliefs placing a greater value on non-disabled people and a lower value on disabled people.

 So, when you’re staring, instead of looking away, ask the person next to you the simple question.
 You’ll be surprised how it will give you permission to engage in conversation and learn that disability is ok.